1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |

 41.1 Men of stamina, knowing the way of life, Steadily keep to it; Unstable men, knowing the way of life, Keep to it or not according to occasion;

 41.2 Stupid men, knowing the way of life And having once laughed at it, laugh again the louder.
-If you need to be sure which way is right, you can tell by their laughing at it.
+If you need to be sure which way is right, you can tell by their

 41.3 They fling the old charges: 'A wick without oil,' 'For every step forward a step or two back,' To such laughers a level road looks steep, Top seems bottom,